UN chief calls convoy attackers in Syria 'cowards'

 Eighteen of the convoy's 31 trucks were hit, the United Nations said.

-No one has claimed responsibility for the attack, and it is unclear whether an airstrike hit the convoy or whether it was shelled.
+No one has claimed responsibility and it is unclear whether an airstrike hit the convoy or whether it was shelled.

 Syria Civil Defense, a volunteer emergency medical service, posted video of the attack's aftermath on social media showing a warehouse ablaze and claiming that helicopters had dropped four barrel bombs on the site, blaming the Syrian regime.